Castlepoint shooting: Two found dead at Wairarapa home identified as Jody Ratima, James Teddy

 The two people found dead after a shooting at a rural Wairarapa home yesterday were Jody Ratima and James Teddy.

-A person at the address called 111 just after 5am to say there had been a gunshot and one person had been killed.
+A person at the Masterton-Castlepoint Rd home called 111 just after 5am to say there had been a gunshot and one person had been killed.

-The armed offenders squad descended upon rural area, arriving to discover a double tragedy - the middle-aged couple both lay dead inside the house.
+The armed offenders squad descended upon rural area, arriving to discover a double tragedy - the couple both lay dead inside the house.

 READ MORE: